mjordanic/CV_editor/README.md

 - Uses a LangChain LLM to extract structured job information from pasted descriptions.
 - Calls Tavily search to gather company insights plus remote-work stance.
 - Routes between CV generation, cover letter generation, or additional user input using an LLM-driven router.
+- Automatic quality assessment: CritiqueAgent evaluates generated documents for content quality, ATS compatibility, and job alignment, providing actionable improvement instructions.
+- Iterative refinement workflow: Documents are automatically refined based on critique feedback until quality thresholds are met or no further improvements are identified.
+- Version control and history: All document iterations are saved as draft versions with quality scores, enabling tracking of improvements and comparison between versions.
 - Saves generated artifacts to `generated_CVs/` and logs every step to both `logs/` and `debug/`.
 - Supports iterative editing: user feedback is captured and fed back into the writing agents.
 - Emphasizes human-in-the-loop control so you can steer the AI models at every decision point.